-We should ... expect to find two accounts of action.
+We should...expect to find two accounts of action.
 The first, theoretical account would consider acts as natural events and would aim to explain their occurrence....
 The second, practical account would consider acts as expressing certain determinations of the will, and moral action as expressing certain sorts of determination of the will.
-(O'Neill 1989: 67)
+(O'Neill 1989, p.
+67)

-The deliberating agent, employing reason practically, views the world as it were from a noumenal standpoint The theorizing spectator, on the other hand, views the world as phenomena, mechanistic and fully determined.
-The interests of morality demand a different conceptual organization of the world than those of theoretical explanation Both interests are rational and legitimate.
-(Korsgaard 1996: 173)
+The deliberating agent, employing reason practically, views the world as it were from a noumenal standpoint....
+The theorizing spectator, on the other hand, views the world as phenomena, mechanistic and fully determined.
+The interests of morality demand a different conceptual organization of the world than those of theoretical explanation....
+Both interests are rational and legitimate.
+(Korsgaard 1996a, p.
+173)

-Both Korsgaard and O'Neill concur that "The two standpoints are to be thought of not as ontologically distinct realms between which human agents must switch, but as distinct, indispensable, yet mutually irreducible frameworks of thought" (O'Neill 1989: 68, see Korsgaard 1996: 160, 167-76).
-Korsgaard sometimes seems to associate the practical standpoint entirely with the deliberative or first person perspective, although all that is strictly required is that one takes a standpoint according to which a person must be considered an agent, and this can occur whether one deliberates or is evaluated in a practical way.
-The point is that people have different reasons to give accounts of human actions.
-Depending on the interests that motivate one's account, one assumes either a practical standpoint according to which one is the ultimate free cause of the action or a theoretical standpoint within which one can trace natural causes that give rise to the action.
+Korsgaard and O'Neill concur that "The two standpoints are to be thought of not as ontologically distinct realms between which human agents must switch, but as distinct, indispensable, yet mutually irreducible frameworks of thought" (O'Neill 1989, p.
+68; see Korsgaard 1996a, pp. 160, 167-76).
+Korsgaard sometimes seems to associate the practical standpoint entirely with the deliberative or first-person perspective, although all that is strictly required is that one takes a standpoint according to which a person must be considered an agent, and this can occur whether one deliberates or is evaluated in a practical way.
+The point is that people have different reasons to give an account of a human action.
+Depending on the interests that motivate one's account, one assumes either a practical standpoint according to which the agent is the ultimate free cause of the action or a theoretical standpoint within which one traces natural causes of the action.